maylands-rotary/rotary/2023 - Rotary Club of Maylands - Constitution.md

 7. **Year:** The twelve-month period which begins on 1 July.

 ## ARTICLE 1-2 Name
-The name of this organization shall be Rotary Club of Beaufort Perth Inc.
+The name of this organization shall be Rotary Club of Maylands Inc.
 (Member of Rotary International)

 a.
-The name of a satellite of this club (when applicable) shall be Rotary Satellite Club of Beaufort Perth (A satellite of Rotary Club of Beaufort Perth)
+The name of a satellite of this club (when applicable) shall be Rotary Satellite Club of Maylands (A satellite of Rotary Club of Maylands)

 ## ARTICLE 1-3 Purposes
 The purposes of this club are to pursue the Object of Rotary, carry out successful service projects based on the Five Avenues of Service, contribute to the advancement of Rotary by strengthening membership, support The Rotary Foundation, and develop leaders beyond the club level.

 ## ARTICLE 1-4 Locality of the Club
-> The locality of this club is as follows: Generally, but not restricted to, the area of Beaufort Street, Highgate WA and surrounding area.
+> The locality of this club is as follows: Generally, but not restricted to, the city of Maylands, Bayswater WA, and surrounding area.

 ## ARTICLE 1-5 Object
 The Object of Rotary is to encourage and foster the ideal of service as a basis of worthy enterprise and, in particular, to encourage and foster: